Ninetalesgh/dndcampaign/vault/feats.md

 #### Repelling Blast
 *Prerequisites: Level 2+ Warlock, a Warlock Cantrip That Deals Damage via an Attack Roll* Choose one of your known Warlock Cantrips that requires an attack roll.
-When you hit a [Large](game_rules.md#creature-sizes) or smaller creature with that Cantrip, you can push the creature up to 2 *(3m)* straight away from you.
+Your attacks with that Cantrip gain [Push 2](vault/dm/item_info.md#push)
 **Repeatable.** You can gain this invocation more than once.
 Each time you do so, choose a different eligible Cantrip.
 ![\|50](https://bg3.wiki/w/images/6/65/Repelling_Blast_Icon.webp)
 *(Source: PHB'24, page 157)*